kekavc24/magical_workflows/WORKFLOWS.md

 ```

-The commit in your repo will look like so 👇🏼:
+The commit in your repo will have :
+1. Name of Author linked to GPG key
+2. Commit message

 ![image](/assets/commit_snip.png)